13 Practical Classroom Management Tips for Primary School Teachers

 I really can’t stress this enough.
-This is a simple thing that makes relief teaching so much easier.
+This is a simple thing that makes teaching so much easier.
 Peek at the names on their books or the labels on their pencils if you need to, but make every effort to get to know the students’ names.

 If the students are confused by what is expected of them then they’re more likely to act out.
 Make sure you address this from the beginning by clearly letting them know what behaviour you’re looking for.